kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     - `driver_name` - name of COSI driver the operation runs against
     - `resource_kind` - Bucket, BucketClaim, BucketAccess
     - `operation` - Create, Delete
-    - `status` - Ready, Waiting, Failed
+    - `status` - Ready, Waiting, Failed <!-- TODO: what do ready/waiting/failed mean in terms of reconcile? -->
-    - DISCUSS: We could output status as BucketReady, AccessGranted, FailedCreateBucket, FailedGrantAccess, FailedDeleteBucket, FailedRevokeAccess, WaitingForBucket, but the operation is already included in these statuses, which makes 'operation' less useful; it also makes it harder to filter across all kinds like: `resource_kind=<any>, operation=Create, status=Failed`.
+    - <!-- TODO DISCUSS: We could output status as BucketReady, AccessGranted, FailedCreateBucket, FailedGrantAccess, FailedDeleteBucket, FailedRevokeAccess, WaitingForBucket, but the operation is already included in these statuses, which makes 'operation' less useful; it also makes it harder to filter across all kinds like: `resource_kind=<any>, operation=Create, status=Failed`. -->
 - [ ] `cosi_sidecar_operation_duration_seconds`
   - Type: Histogram
     - Histogram buckets: 0.1, 0.25, 0.5, 1, 2.5, 5, 10, 15, 30, 60, 120, 300, 600, '+Inf'